truenas/documentation/content/Solutions/Integrations/VMware/DeployTNinVMWare.md

    Change any other disk drive settings you want or need to change for your hard disk drive hardware.

-   At this time you can click **Add hard disk** again to add additional hard drives or you can click **Next** to finish creating the VM.
+   You can click **Add hard disk** again to add more hard drives or you can click **Next** to finish creating the VM.
 You can use the **Edit** option later to add more drives to support your TrueNAS deployment.

    Each storage layout has different disk minimum disk requirements.
    Visit [Storage Configuration]({{< relref "/content/Core/GettingStarted/StoringData.md" >}}) for information on pool layouts